-You’re also welcome to hang out in the Cyberpunk Futurism chat group.
+You’re welcome to hang out in the Cyberpunk Futurism chat group.

 The archives are here on the website and syndicated through Medium.
-We share updates on Facebook and Tumblr; the creator is active on Twitter.
+Sometimes we share updates on Facebook; the creator is active on Twitter.
 A cyberpunk newsletter is necessarily distributed across many platforms — the future welcomes a multiplicity of media experiences.

 “A human is a complex and finicky device.
 You can’t just buy one and let it be.
 They need daily care and maintenance.
 A responsible owner also has to keep an eye out for patches — security updates and plugins for boosted functionality are available frequently.
 It’s important to stay current!
 Listen, I’m not trying to discourage you.
 Just consider your level of commitment before making a purchase.
 These are very special gadgets.” — “Anti-Nausea Luxury Engineering”